Neighborhoods & HOAs

 |Carlyle Court||Resolution 15-20|

 |Quail Hollow||Resolution 16-35|

 |Wyck Hill|| Wyck Hill Agreement|

 For a more detailed summary click this link here (PDF).

 Are You in a Special Taxing District?

 Some areas of the town may fall under certain special taxing districts such as a Public Improvement District (PID) or a Municipal Utility District (MUD).
-You can view more about Special Districts of the town by going to this webpage.
+View more about Special Districts.

 Property Tax Rates (2023)